 Easy Lemon Grilled Salmon

-Of course, a good steak or hamburger has its moments, but when you don’t feel like eating red meat or are in the mood for something easy breezy and not so heavy, a grilled salmon fillet is the perfect answer.
+Of course, a good steak in the oven or hamburger recipe has its moments, but when you don’t feel like eating red meat, grilled salmon is the perfect answer.
+Follow these grilling tip for beautiful fork-tender fish fillets that have a caramelized exterior, and citrusy finish.

 Marinade & Seasoning Variations